nivshalomlom/RecursiveDecentMathParser/README.md

 # RecursiveDecentMathParser
-A recursive decent praser to read and compute mathematical expressions.
+A recursive decent praser to read and compute mathematical expressions, according to the defined rules and tokens.

 ## Parser rules and tokens
-This parser reads expressions with the following rules:
+Rules(non-terminals) are defined as such

 1. start: expression
 2. expression: term op expression